bkuri/rightfoot/README.md

 It features on the fly compilation, optimization and page reloading (as long as [auto-reload-brunch](http://github.com/brunch/auto-reload-brunch) is kept installed):

 Everything is preconfigured and ready to go.
-All you need to do is add your bower libraries and start editing `index.jade` to your liking.
+All you need to do is add your bower libraries (ie. bootstrap, jquery, etc) and start editing `index.jade`.

 ## Install